Things to do at Easter in London

 Take a trip to the theatre

-You can’t go wrong with a visit to the theatre and there is something for everyone on the West End this Easter.
+You can’t go wrong with a visit to the theatre and there is something for everyone on at the West End this Easter.
 See a popular musical, longstanding play, dance production, Disney adaptation or a family favourite at one of London’s top theatres where you can sit back, relax and enjoy the show.

-Music Concerts and Opera Screenings
+Music Concerts and Classical Performances

 The Royal Opera House